oeway/bioimage-model-zoo/docs/contribute_models/README.md

 ## Model contribution requirements:

-- Follow the [BioImage.IO Model Resource Description File Specification](/bioimageio_model_spec) with `format_version>= 0.3.0`
+- Follow the [BioImage.IO Model Resource Description File Specification](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/model_spec_latest.md) with `format_version>= 0.3.2`
 - Any contributed model should run on at least one [consumer software](https://github.com/bioimage-io/spec-bioimage-io/blob/master/supported_formats_and_operations.md#consumers).
 - **Special case**: Notebook contribution together with an example model.
-This case is not covered yet in the tutorial.

 ## Tutorial

  <img src="contribute_models/contribute_model.png" align="center" width="1000"/>

-Model contribution means that you will upload a fully-documented trained model to a public repository so anyone has access to it.
-Uploading your model to the Bioimage Model Zoo ensures that the model is well documented and that it can be used by biologists through user-friendly tools.
+Model contribution means that you will upload a fully-documented trained model to a public repository using the Upload [BioEngine App](/bioengine_apps/README.md).
+Uploading your model to the Bioimage Model Zoo ensures that:
+- The model is well documented.
+- It can be used by biologists through user-friendly tools.
+- It is assigned a unique DOI identifier and a License.
+- The model is public and can be used by anyone under the chiosen licensing conditions.

-The bioimage-model needs to be uploaded to a public repository such as Zenodo or GitHub releases as a .zip file.
-This file contains the trained weights together with the architecture, example inputs and outputs, and the configuration specification file that describes your model technically in such a way that at least one of the consumer software can load and run the model.
-All this information is embedded in a specific file called `Resource Description File` (RDF) at the [Central GitHub repository](https://github.com/bioimage-io/bioimage-io-models).
+The model package contains the trained weights together with the architecture, example inputs and outputs, and the configuration specification file that describes your model technically in such a way that at least one of the consumer software can load and run the model.
+All this information is embedded in a specific file called [`Model Resource Description File` (RDF)]().

-We use GitHub to manage the contribution of your model, so you will need to make a pull requests (PR) to the [Central GitHub repository](https://github.com/bioimage-io/bioimage-io-models) with the specific information.
-The PR is checked with a continuous integration (CI) workflow.
-Once your model has successfully pass the CI, we will verify that your model works and if so, the PR will be merged with the Bioimage Model Zoo.
-At the end of the process, a resource card to display your model in the website will be generated.
+Once the model is uploaded to Zenodo, it will be assessed by a Continuos Integration (CI) workflow to check for its usability in at least one of the consumer software.
+Once it passes, it will be displayed in the BioImage Model Zoo.

 Ready to follow the [Tutorial](/contribute_models/tutorials.md)?

 ## Contributing other resource types

-To contribute a notebook, application or dataset, please use the [Resource Description File Format](/bioimageio_rdf_spec).
+To contribute a notebook, application or dataset, please use the generic [Resource Description File Format](https://github.com/bioimage-io/spec-bioimage-io/blob/main/README.md).